Post Accident Information Checklist

 Immediately after an accident, there may be one or more news sites with details of the circumstances of the accident.
 For an accident in any part of the world, CNN (cnn.com) is a good starting point.
 If the accident is in the U.S., involves a U.S. carrier, or has substantial numbers of Americans on board, other useful sites include:

-All of these sites offer immediate details about the accident such as the airline, aircraft, number of passengers and crew, casualty estimates, weather conditions, and damage or casualties outside of the aircraft.
+News sites offer immediate details about the accident such as the airline, aircraft, number of passengers and crew, casualty estimates, weather conditions, and damage or casualties outside of the aircraft.
 The Web sites of newspapers or television stations in the vicinity of an accident may also have information that is not available on the larger media sites.
-One way to locate these sites is to use one or more search engines to identify the newspaper, radio, or television station Web sites from the area of the accident.
+One way to locate these sites is to use a search engine to identify the newspaper, radio, or television station Web sites from the area of the accident.

 Weather